List of India One Day International cricket records: Highest career average

 A batsman's batting average is the total number of runs they have scored divided by the number of times they have been dismissed.

-Highest Average in each batting position
+Highest average in each batting position

 Most half-centuries

 A half-century is a score of between 50 and 99 runs.
 Statistically, once a batsman's score reaches 100, it is no longer considered a half-century but a century.

 Sachin Tendulkar of India has scored the most half-centuries in ODIs with 96.
-He is followed by the Sri Lanka's Kumar Sangakkara on 93, South Africa's Jacques Kallis on 86 and India's Rahul Dravid and Pakistan's Inzamam-ul-Haq on 83.

 Most centuries

 A century is a score of 100 or more runs in a single innings.

-Tendulkar has also scored the most centuries in ODIs with 49.
-India's Virat Kohli is next on 46 and Ricky Ponting with 30 hundreds is in third.
+India's Virat Kohli has also scored the most centuries in ODIs with 51, followed by Sachin Tendulkar with 49 centuries.